(This page updated for the 2019 Elections. Updated January 2019.)

 Thank you for your interest in running for office on the SFWA Board of Directors!
 The following information will give you a good idea of what positions are available in the current election cycle, what holding those particular offices entail, along with explaining the duties and benefits of serving as a volunteer in this capacity.

 There are particular requirements as dictated by our organization’s bylaws for each of the following positions, and you can find our bylaws here.
-As you read on and decided if running for office is right for you, the pre-requisites will be listed accordingly.
+As you read on, if you decide that running for office is right for you, make sure that you can meet the requirements, or ask the election committee to check for you.

 The SFWA Board is made up of:

-In the current year, the Vice President, Chief Financial Officer, and two(2) Director-At-Large Positions are up for re-election.
+In the current year, the President, Secretary, and three (3) Director-At-Large Positions are up for re-election.

 General eligibility requirements for all positions include at least two years’ active SFWA membership in good standing, in addition to other requirements listed below.